mattermost-community/mattermost-plugin-antivirus/README.md

    ```

 4. Once clamd server is running, configure the plugin to make requests to your clamd instance.
 Go to **System Console > Plugins > Antivirus** and configure **Clamav Host and Port** to point at your clamd instance.
-5. Activate the plugin at **System Console > Plugins > Management** and ensure that it starts with no errors
+5. Activate the plugin at **System Console > Plugins > Management** and ensure it starts with no errors.

 ## Testing